Test post from MS Office 2007 beta3

 In scholarly terms, cybernetics is the study of systems and control in an abstracted sense — that is, it is not grounded in any one empirical field.

-information, and circular relations (feedback) that result in emergent phenomena such as self-organization, and autopoiesis.
+The emphasis is on the functional relations that hold between the different parts of a system, rather than the parts themselves.
+These relations include the transfer of information, and circular relations (feedback) that result in emergent phenomena such as self-organization, and autopoiesis.
 The main innovation brought about by cybernetics is an understanding of goal-directedness or purpose as resulting from a negative feedback loop which minimizes the deviation between the perceived situation and the desired situation (goal).

 Ampère's earlier use of the term echoes in the development of second-order cybernetics, which includes observers as part of whatever system is being studied.